sergism77/Seigr/README.md

-Here's an updated `README.md` that reflects recent additions, enhanced capabilities, and modular growth of Seigr:

----

 # Seigr

 Seigr is a modular, eco-inspired network and data management ecosystem designed for resilience, adaptability, and transparency.
 Drawing inspiration from natural systems such as mycelium, Seigr infrastructure self-organizes, self-heals, and prioritizes sustainability.
 Its core components establish a secure, resilient, and ethically-driven foundation for managing data, distributed files, and network connectivity.